herrmannrobert/GlobColouR/README.md

-# RPackage: GlobColouR
+## GlobColouR:
-The package provides an R client for the ACRI server including the GlobColour data set.
+GlobColouR is an R package providing a client for the ACRI server including the GlobColour data set.
 Main features are:

-1. Easy to set user information
+- easy to set user information
-2. Examining data availability
+- examining data availability
-3. Generating FTP file paths
+- generating FTP file paths
-4. Automated download via FTP directories
+- automated download via FTP directories

 Things to do:

-1. Use of multiple values (e.g. time sequences) for mandatory arguments
+- use of multiple values (e.g. time sequences) for mandatory arguments